bradonomics/bradonomics.com/_pages/canon.md

 ---
-title: "A Personal Canon"
+title: A Personal Canon
-description: 'Those things which have most shaped my thinking.'
+description: Those things which have most shaped my thinking.
 permalink: /canon/
 ---